An Amazing Awesome Weekend in Old Saint Augustine

 SHOPPING ON ST. GEORGE STREET

 St. George Street is the most popular street in the city.
-Walking through the cobblestone streets and shopping in little locally-owned shops with art, jewelry, and clothing available for purchase!
+Walk through the cobblestone streets and shop in little locally-owned shops with art, jewelry, and clothing available for purchase!

 Have you ever been to St. Augustine?
 What are some of your favorites!?
 We would love to hear from you!